 Vitamin E works to protect skin cells from harmful free radicals produced by the body and other environmental sources, such as the sun.
-As an antioxidant, vitamin E keeps skin cells healthy and smooth.
-It can be found in foods such as green vegetables, nuts, fortified cereals and whole-grain products.
-The RDA for vitamin E is 15mg daily.
+As an antioxidant, vitamin E keeps skin cells healthy and smooth and may work to prevent the cracks in your heels.
+The fat-soluble vitamin is found in foods such as green vegetables, nuts, fortified cereals and whole-grain products.
+The RDA for vitamin E is 15 milligrams daily.

 Like vitamin E, vitamin C protects the skin from free radicals.
-Free radicals destroy the skin's structural support of collagen and elastin fibers and cause wrinkles or cracks in the skin.
+Free radicals destroy the skin's structural support proteins, collagen and elastin fibers, and cause wrinkles or cracks in the skin.
+Vitamin C is also essential for the production of collagen.
 Vitamin C is found in citrus fruits and green-leafy vegetables.
-According to the IOM, only 75mg to 90mg of the vitamin is needed by the adult body daily.
+According to the IOM, only 75 milligrams to 90 milligrams of the vitamin is needed by the adult body daily.
 However, most adults consume much larger amounts of this vitamin.

 Zinc provides enzymes that benefit skin cells in multiple ways.
 Zinc facilitates cell division, growth and wound healing.
 It's widely distributed in foods, but high amounts of zinc are found in oysters, red meats, seafood, poultry, whole grains and fortified cereals.
-The RDA for zinc is 11mg for men and 8mg for women daily.
+The RDA for zinc is 11 milligrams for men and 8 milligrams for women daily.

 Omega-3 Fatty Acids